 A very important question from a reddit user led to this article because we believe this is critical for Logistics operators, business owners and end customers.

-DHL reported that lack of transparency and port/road bottlenecks are industry-level problems in Nigeria and across freight flows.
+DHL reported that lack of transparency and port or road bottlenecks are industry-level problems in Nigeria and across freight flows.

-Below we’ll explain where visibility fails, why it happens, how businesses and customers cope, what actually works, and practical design rules for anyone building a solution.
+In this article, we’ll explain where visibility fails, why it happens, how businesses and customers cope, and tips for anyone building a solution.

-Below we’ll explain where visibility fails, why it happens, how businesses and customers cope, what actually works, and practical design rules for anyone building a solution.
+In this article, we’ll explain where visibility fails, why it happens, how businesses and customers cope, and tips for anyone building a solution.

 Port → truck handoff